petermwesigwa/Adopt-A-Float/README.md

 # Adopt-A-Float
-iOS app to track marine floating scientific instruments in the oceans
+iOS app to track marine floating scientific instruments in the oceans.

 Read about the instruments that Adopt-A-Float tracks on the Mermaid page: http://geoweb.princeton.edu/people/simons/MERMAID.html \